 Dr. Jeremy M. Welsh has been recognized as a distinguished fellow of the American Academy of Physician Assistants.
 He earned this recognition due to his outstanding contributions to patient care and the profession during his years as a PA.
-He also demonstrated significant dedication and involvement in the Lynchburg community and the development of the PA Medicine program at Lynchburg College.
+He also demonstrated significant dedication and involvement in the Lynchburg community and the development of the PA Medicine program at University of Lynchburg.

 He has completed education in biology, physician assistant studies, emergency and urgent care medicine, organizational behavior and leadership, health and hospital law, disaster medicine and management, and medical-legal consulting.
 He also is a certified medical investigator and has been awarded a Certificate of Added Qualifications in emergency medicine, a distinction earned by meeting license, education, and experience requirements and then passing an exam in the specialty.